Camp Out in the Catskills Backcountry

 For a fresh brew, I use a foldable metal coffee drip.
 It’s a little heavy but it folds down almost flat.
 Some people prefer an AeroPress, which is maybe a little lighter, but also bulkier.
 As always, use whatever works for you.

-For my drip system, I always pack two paper filters, in case one gets messed up somehow.
+For my drip system, I always pack two paper filters.
+I pack two just in case one gets messed up.

 I bring one sachet of sweetener.